baffou/PhaseLAB_doc/docs/source/functions/dynamicFigure.rst

     dynamicFigure('ph', IMlist,'bw', {IMlist.T})
     linkAxes

 Don't forget the braces when calling the property of the object.
-The keywork 'bw' just means here display in gray scale.
+The keywork :matlab:`'bw'` just means here display in gray scale.
 The command ``linkAxes`` is optional.
 It links the two images so that any rescaling of the images using the zoom tool applies to both images.

 .. figure:: /images/displayFigure2.jpg
    :width: 700